 I’m still here.

 It’s a new day.
 We are alive.
 We are loved.
-Be thankful.
+We are thankful.

 Loved the reminder and the challenge.
 Thank you Robin, right on time as only your great God orchestrates!